-For the year ended December 31, 2019, the Company had voting and non-voting common stock outstanding.
+The Company calculates basic and diluted net loss per share attributable to common stockholders in conformity with the two-class method required for participating securities.
+For the years ended December 31, 2020 and 2019, the Company had voting and non-voting common stock outstanding.
 Since the rights of the voting and non-voting common stock are identical, except with respect to voting, the undistributed losses of the Company have been allocated on a proportionate basis to the two classes.
 Diluted net loss per share is calculated using the if-converted method, which assumes conversion of all non-voting common stock to voting common stock.